port-labs/port-docs/docs/sso-rbac/sso-providers/saml/azure-ad.md

 ---
 title: "Azure-AD"
 sidebar_position: 1
-description: Integrate Azure AD with Port using SAML application
+description: Integrate Azure AD with Port using SAML
 ---

 # How to configure Azure AD